siddharthakkapatruni/private_chat/README.md

 # private_chat
-Two people can chat with complete control over every byte they send, receive and they have the control over encryption keys of their chat
+Two people can chat with complete control over every byte they send, receive and they are the owners of encryption keys of their chat.
+At both the ends, you have to use the same keys.